opendocsg/slw-judgments-backfill/2003_SGHC_77/report.md

 10     The accused’s reason for committing the offences was that he could not control his lust.
 He thought that by having anal intercourse, this would be less painful because faeces pass through the anus.
 He claimed to regret what he had done and sought leniency.

 11     Mr Imran Hamid for the prosecution did not press for a deterrent sentence.
-Mr Hamid submitted that the case before me stood somewhere between the case of _Lim Hock Hin Kelvin v Public Prosecutor_ [1998] 1 SLR 801 and _Adam Bin Darsin v Public Prosecutor_ [2001] 2 SLR 413.
+Mr Hamid submitted that the case before me stood somewhere between the case of _Lim Hock Hin Kelvin v Public Prosecutor_ <span class="citation">[1998] 1 SLR 801</span> and _Adam Bin Darsin v Public Prosecutor_ <span class="citation">[2001] 2 SLR 413</span>.

 12     In _Lim Hock Hin Kelvin_ , the accused faced a total of 40 charges and pleaded guilty to ten.
 The offences comprised anal intercourse and coercing or cajoling the victims to perform fellatio on the accused.
 The victims were five boys between the age of eight and twelve.
 The accused there also had previous convictions for similar offences.
 The High Court sentenced the accused to ten years’ imprisonment on each of the four charges on anal intercourse which the prosecution proceeded with.
 Each of these sentences were to run consecutively making a total of 40 years.
 The accused’s appeal against sentence was dismissed.